 In terms of Squash governance; following a rebrand from the UAE Squash Association to the UAE Squash Federation; the country has developed no more than 2,000 squash courts around the country, and has become very popular among Emiratis and expatriates as well.

 Just like other sports, Squash is becoming rapidly becoming one of the most popular sports in the country, and the country boasts over 15 world-class venues, in which local residents and even visitors can play the sport.

 Oddly enough, 30 years ago the top 32 of the Squash world-elite took part in the World Cup held in the UAE.
 In addition, squash legends Jahangir Khan and Jansher Khan have played a number of tournaments in the UAE – hence the UAE is one of Squash global premier venues for tournaments, thus making it the ideal location for the closing tournament of the 2017 /18 PSA World Series. ,

-End of era of a legend, success in Egypt’s no.1’s,
+End of era of a legend, success for Egypt’s no.1’s

 This year’s edition of the ATCO PSA Dubai World Series Finals 2017-2018 tournament was considered the best as it rounded off a great year of Squash with Egypt’s no.1 players Mohamed ElShorbagy and Nour El Sherbini winning the Player of Year Awards at the 2017/18 PSA Awards ceremony.

 Having delayed his retirement, because of a player dropping out of the tournament marked, Nick Matthew OBE (below); had to delay his retirement plans; as a result, he won his first game to progress further in the tournament.
 However, sadly he lost in the semi-finals to Ali Farg.